-- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact as far as possible, this will be staff who know the family well - How staff will make contact this will be over the phone, doorstep visits, or a combination of both.
+- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact as far as possible, this will be staff who know the family well - How staff will make contact this will be over the phone, doorstep visits, or a combination of both

-We have agreed these plans with children's social care where relevant and will review them during review meetings with social workers.
-If we can't make contact, we will contact children's social care or the police.
+We have agreed these plans with children's social care where relevant, and will review them during meetings with social workers.
+If we can't make contact, we will contact MASH (Multi agency safeguarding hub) or the police.